ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.robonect/README.md

 ## Settings
 * It is required to enter the IP address of the Robonect module.
 In case username and password are set, they are required, too.
 * ioBroker.robonect polls data at different intervals: By default status information is polled every 60 seconds (1 minute) and other information is polled every 900 seconds (15 minutes).
+* It is possible to configure two rest periods to prevent polling e.g. at noon and during the night.
+Information that can be polled without waking the lawn mower (and make it beep) will still be polled.
 * For every API request it is possible to choose the polling interval (status or info) or don't poll at all.

 ## Control